bryanonetwothree/SoupStock/README.md

 ---

-## Local Development Setup
+## Local Development Setuppppppppppppppp

 Follow these steps to run the project on your own computer.
+SO everyone can have their own cloud fridge storage!

 ### Prerequisites